valmat/Pino/README.md

-Pino -- is the Arduino pins control library
+Pino — is the Arduino pins control library
 =======
-Actually Pino is a very lightweight zero-cost header-only wrapper over the native Arduino functions.
-Which makes it easier to writing and reading the code for the Arduino.
+Actually Pino is a very lightweight zero-cost, header-only wrapper over the native Arduino functions.
+Which makes it easier to writing and reading a code for the Arduino.

 A couple of simple examples
 --------